-I’m thankful that ministries within the denomination are partnering with Sherman Street CRC to offer a Restorative Practices training November 8 to 9.
+I’m thankful that ministries within the denomination have partnered with Sherman Street CRC and others in the past to offer training in Restorative Practices.
 These practices have been transformational for my life and ministry, so I thought I would share some of my experiences with you.
 I can’t recommend this enough.
-(To sign up for the Growing Restorative Churches training, happening in Grand Rapids, MI, November 8 to 9, click here!)

 Restorative Practices (also known as restorative circles) are basically a structured way of having a conversation.
 Everyone who is involved in a community, or who is impacted by a conflict, sits in a circle, and each participant is asked the same questions.
 The use of a talking piece (any object that, when held, gives the holder the privilege of the floor) ensures that there are no interruptions or responses.
 The structure can seem rigid but it makes the conversation safe for the participants, and the safety allows people to speak honestly and listen closely.

 Here are a few examples of the ways we have used this process in our church:

 My first conflict resolution circle came to me just two days after I had completed the training.
 A congregant told me how her feelings had been hurt at a recent evening event at the church.
 She told me she and her family were ready to leave the church over it.

 My first response to these kinds of conflicts is often anger.
 I wish people would give others the benefit of the doubt more often.
 I wish that they would just work it out themselves.
 I find it irritating that they would threaten to leave so easily.
 But really, most of my anger was just because I didn’t know what to do.
 But this time when the congregant came to me, I knew exactly what to do.
 I called a circle.
 They all came.
 We had a conversation and it was amazing.